 The University of North Carolina at Chapel Hill has a longstanding national reputation for collegiality and interdisciplinary collaboration.
 Our more than 20 pan-university centers and institutes work in basic and engaged research in partnership across campus and with other leading institutions worldwide.
-Two of our six U.S. Department of Education-funded Title VI centers are partnerships with Duke University, and our Center for European Studies is also a Jean Monnet Center of Excellence.
+Two of our five U.S. Department of Education-funded Title VI centers are partnerships with Duke University, and our Center for European Studies is also a Jean Monnet Center of Excellence.
 We view collaboration with compatible, high-quality institutions around the world as the best way to grapple with and ultimately solve today’s complex global problems.

 Area Studies Centers